What You'll Learn:

 A ratio in this range suggests progression beyond simple fatty liver.
 According to research from the NIH, the AST/ALT ratio correlates with the presence of cirrhosis, with ratios approaching 1 or higher often indicating more advanced liver changes.

 A ratio greater than 2, where AST is more than double ALT, strongly suggests alcohol-related liver disease.
 This pattern becomes even more significant when GGT is also elevated.
-Research published in the American Journal of Gastroenterology found that patients with alcoholic liver disease had a mean ratio of 2.6, compared to 0.9 in those with non-alcoholic fatty liver.
+Research published in the American Journal of Gastroenterology found that patients with alcoholic liver disease had a mean ratio of 2.6, compared to 0.9 in those with MASLD.

 Why the Ratio Matters More Than Individual Values